The place was a mess.

-The problem is that contractors compete on price, leading consumers to believe that air conditioner installation, air sealing and insulating, and crawl space encapsulation are commodity services.
-"What's the difference," one might ask, "between hiring Company ABC or Company XYZ to install my air conditioner?"
+“What’s the difference,” one might ask, “between hiring Company ABC or Company XYZ to install my air conditioner?”
 Other than price, the result is going to be the same, right?

 In reality, not all HVAC companies provide even close to the same service.
 Some are driven by cheapness and quote the lowest possible price just to land a job.
-Others are driven by greed and sell the whatever equipment and services they can, regardless of whether a homeowner needs them.
+Others are driven by greed and sell whatever equipment and services they can, regardless of whether a homeowner needs them.

 What you should be looking for – and it’s harder to find – is a company that draws on building science to examine your home’s attributes and your HVAC equipment as an integrated whole.
 They should also avoid using subcontractors and take strict quality measures to ensure each job is done right.